 The program benefits from the University’s status as a major center of research: Since 2014, the public health faculty and the College of Health and Human Sciences have received 113 grants totaling over $126 million, with $6 to $8 million of that directly impacting MPH research.
 Students in the online MPH program will have access to this cutting-edge research in the rigorous science-based curriculum.

-The curriculum includes a practicum consisting of a 400-hour work experience to ensure that students can apply knowledge in a real-world setting tailored to each individual’s professional area of interest.
+The curriculum includes a practicum consisting of a 320-hour work experience to ensure that students can apply knowledge in a real-world setting tailored to each individual’s professional area of interest.

-The program consists of 15 courses, totaling 42 credit hours.
-It can be completed in two years (not including the time for the practicum).
+The program consists of 14 courses, totaling 42 credit hours.
+It can be completed in two years (not including the time for the practicum and culminating experience).

 Core Master of Public Health Courses